-Philip Edward Island and the smaller islands around it are mostly Crown Land, meaning that no camping permits are required for Canadian citizens.
-If you are an international visitor, the rentals from Killarney Outfitters will exempt you from these permits.
-Parking permits are required and can be picked up at the Killarney Provincial Park's main office.
+Philip Edward Island and the smaller islands around it are almost all Crown Land, meaning that no camping permits are required for Canadian citizens.
+If you are an international visitor, your rentals from Killarney Outfitters will exempt you from these permits as well.
+However, you will be required to purchase parking permits in order to leave vehicles at the Chikanishing Access Point.
+These are available for purchase at the George Lake Campground.
 Leave them in your window and you're ready to go!

-Since Philip Edward Island is Crown Land, you may camp anywhere other than private property (i.e cabins) including the surrounding islands.
+Since it is Crown Land, you may camp anywhere on Philip Edward Island and the surrounding islands.
 This allows great flexibility in terms of your route - just keep paddling until you get tired or find the perfect spot.
 Although a rarity, remember that bears can (and will) swim out to island campsites, so take every precaution that you would on the mainland.